technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The Power Query Editor displays with the SalesOrderHeaders table selected in the Queries pane and the Merge Queries menu expanded with the Merge Queries as New option selected.](media/pbi_mergequeriesasnewmenu.png "Power Query Editor")

 3. In the Merge window, select the SALESDOCUMENT column of the SalesOrderHeaders table.
-Select the **Payments** table as the second table, and select the SalesOrderNr field.
+Select the **Payments** table as the second table and select the SalesOrderNr field.
 Select **OK**.

     ![The Merge window displays with the SALESDOCUMENT column selected.
 The Payments table is selected as the second table with the SalesOrderNr field highlighted.
 The OK button is highlighted.](media/pbi_mergequerieswindow.png "Merge Queries Window")

-4. Rename the Merge query by right-clicking the Merge query in the Queries pane, and selecting **Rename**.
+4. Rename the Merge query by right-clicking the Merge query in the Queries pane and selecting **Rename**.
 Name the merged query **SalesOrderPayments**.

 5. With the SalesOrderPayments query selected, scroll the table completely to the right.
 Expand the **Payments** column menu, and choose to include the following fields: **PaymentNr**, **PaymentDate**, **PaymentValue** and **Currency**.
 Select **OK**.